Hawa FC

-Hawa Football Club or simply Hawa FC is a football team from Brunei, playing in the Brunei Super League following crowned of Belait District League in the previous season.
+Hawa Football Club or simply Hawa FC is a football team from Brunei, playing in the Brunei Super League.
 The club was founded in 2014.

 History

 Hawa FT participated in the 2015 Telbru Futsal Premier League.

 Competing for a spot in the Brunei Premier League in 2017, Hawa FT lost out to DSP United in the qualifying round.

 Hawa FT participated in the 2019 Belait District League, and went all the way to the semi-final where they were beaten by JDB FT.
 They finished fourth after losing to Hoist FT in the third-place playoff.

 Hawa FC participated in subsequent Belait District League campaigns, finally winning the league in 2022.
 They also participated in the 2022 Brunei FA Cup the same year, advancing to the Round of 16 where they were knocked out by Panchor Murai FC.

 In February 2025, they were announced as winners of the 2023–24 edition of the Belait District League.
 In doing so, they were entered into the Brunei Super League, the top flight of Brunei football, starting from the 2025–26 season.

+On 18 January 2026, Hawa lost to local powerhouse Kasuka FC with the score of 26–1, which became the highest-scoring match in Brunei Super League history.